What No One Tells You About Life After Mental Illness

 Everyone's route to recovery is different, but experts agree on five general points.
 First, Rethink's spokesperson says it's important to accept your illness: "Acceptance may help you make changes and take steps towards achieving new goals.
 It might help you to read about your illness and talk to other people with the same diagnosis."

-Bell says that local NHS and social services can support people through recovery by helping them push past fear or deep depression and do the things they want to do – a second key part of recovery.
-He says it's important to join in with your peers' activities, making adjustments wherever they're needed and seeking support to help you do this.
-Rethink suggest making small, gradual lifestyle changes, such as volunteering, learning a new hobby or exercising.
+Bell says that local NHS and social services can support people through recovery by helping them push past fear or deep depression and do the things they want to do—a second key part of recovery.
+He says it's important to join in with your peers' activities, making adjustments wherever they're needed, and seeking support to help you do this.
+Rethink suggests making small, gradual lifestyle changes, such as volunteering, learning a new hobby, or exercising.

 They sound simple, but fit into feeling like you're in control of your life and your recovery, even if you need to make some adjustments.
-"If you've lost a job, relationship or anything else because of your illness," a Rethink spokesperson says, "then there are different ways to deal with this as part of your recovery.
-Some people try to get back some the things they have lost, and others try to look for new opportunities."
-If you work in a good, accepting and non-stigmatising environment, Bell says going back to or starting work is a big step on the way to recovery.
+"If you've lost a job, relationship, or anything else because of your illness," a Rethink spokesperson says, "then there are different ways to deal with this as part of your recovery.
+Some people try to get back some of the things they have lost, and others try to look for new opportunities."
+If you work in a good, accepting, and non-stigmatizing environment, Bell says going back to or starting work is a big step on the way to recovery.
 "Work can be part of the answer, not the problem."

-The last part of recovery relates to accessing services and being able to talk to someone, "whether it's your GP, a friend, a member of your family, or an organisation such as Mind or the Samaritans", says Boyd, from Mind.
+The last part of recovery relates to accessing services and being able to talk to someone, "whether it's your [doctor], a friend, a member of your family, or an organization such as Mind or the Samaritans," says Boyd, from Mind.
 "There are different ways to treat mental health problems, and it will depend on what feels right to you, and how your diagnosis affects you.
-'Talking treatments' like cognitive behavioural therapy (CBT) have been effective for some.
+'Talking treatments' like cognitive behavioral therapy (CBT) have been effective for some.
 Your doctor might also look at whether medication will help you manage the symptoms of your mental health problems," and she says there are alternative techniques to consider, from hypnotherapy and support groups to relaxation techniques.